Identity thieves obtain your personal information in many ways:

 While you cannot always prevent identity theft, you can reduce your risk by being proactive:

 - Limit the number of credit and debit cards you carry with you.
 We recommend that you do not use debit cards because of the potential for losses to your checking account.
 Instead, carry one or two credit cards and an ATM card in your wallet.
 If you do use debit cards, monitor your account activity frequently.
 Report evidence of fraud to your financial institution immediately.
-Learn more about the risks associated with debit cards.

 - Be vigilant when using your credit and debit cards at restaurants and stores.
 Dishonest employees have been known to use small hand-held devices called skimmers to capture your card data.
 The thief then uses the account data for online shopping and/or the creation of cloned cards.
 Likewise, examine point of sale devices and ATM machines for possible tampering.